 In the Poconos, even rainy days can be spent in the water.
 In addition to the region’s sprawling lakes and scenic rivers, the Poconos is home to a variety of amenity-filled indoor waterparks.
 Complete with exhilarating waterslides, lazy rivers, toddler-friendly lagoons, and even over-sized jacuzzis, the region’s waterparks have something to entice every member of the family.
-Area offerings include Great Wolf Lodge, Split Rock Resort & Golf Club, the Camelback Lodge & Aquatopia Indoor Waterpark, and the 220,000-square-foot indoor waterpark at Kalahari Resorts & Conventions, the largest in the country.
+Area offerings include Great Wolf Lodge, Split Rock Resort, the Camelback Lodge & Aquatopia Indoor Waterpark, and the 220,000-square-foot indoor waterpark at Kalahari Resorts & Conventions, the largest in the country.

 Written by Malee Baker Oot for Matcha.